 Dark green leaves such as spinach and kale are iron-rich foods and contain many nutrients such as vitamins A, C, K, iron, calcium, potassium, folate, fiber, zinc and niacin.
-They are also rich in antioxidantsiXOrganic or synthetic compounds that protect cells from free radical-induced cell damage. , and plant components that aid in digestion and immune system.
+They are also rich in antioxidantsiXOrganic or synthetic compounds that protect cells from free radical-induced cell damage. , and plant components that aid in digestion and the immune system.
 The fibers help address constipation, and folic acid prevents birth defects in babies.

 How much to take: 3 to 5 servings a day (1)

 Ways to consume: Sauté with any other vegetable; add to the sandwich; mix with pasta or soups.

 They are packed with healthy carbs, water, fiber, antioxidants, and vitamin C. All these help pregnant women increase their nutrient and water intake.
 They have a low glycemic indexiXThe measuring system used to assess the rate at which carbohydrate-containing foods raise the blood sugar levels. value and are not known to cause any elevation in blood sugar levels.

 How much to take: 1 to 2 cups a day (11)

-Ways to consume: Include them as toppings to cereal or oatmeal; make a smoothie; add in yogurt.
+Ways to consume: Include them as toppings to cereal or oatmeal; make a smoothie; add to yogurt.

 15. Whole grains

 Packed with vitamins, fiber, and plant compounds, whole grains help you meet the calorie needs with the progressing pregnancy.
-They are also rich in vitamin B, fiber and magnesium (1).
+They are also rich in B vitamins, fiber and magnesium (1).